mmbdtp/2022/modules/sequence-analysis/_posts/2000-01-01-programme.md

 - 10.30 - 15.30     Problem-based learning experience
 - 15.30 - 16.00     Progress review with the tutors
 - 16.00 - 17.00     Second talk

+##### Instructions for students

+> An outbreak of diarrhoea has been reported, affecting over a hundred people attending a political conference.
+Most have fever, severe abdominal cramps and bloody diarrhoea.
+Five have been admitted to an ICU and are in a critical condition.
+You have been presented with the sequencing output from what appears to be an *E. coli* strain that has been isolated from the faeces of one of the ICU patients.
+Over the coming days you must QC, assemble and annotate the genome sequence from this strain, looking for unusual mobile genetic elements, which should be analysed in depth.